Updated 25/05/2026

 Manufacturing facility contamination prompts immediate recall

 The recall affects specific batches of Citro-Soda Regular, an effervescent urinary alkalinizer and gastric antacid commonly used for treating heartburn and indigestion.
-According to SAPHRA, the contamination risk was identified during routine facility inspections at the Adcock Ingram Clayville manufacturing plant in Johannesburg.
+According to SAPHRA, the contamination risk was identified at the Adcock Ingram Clayville manufacturing plant in Johannesburg.

 NAFDAC’s alert, designated as Public Alert No. 025/2026, advises Nigerian consumers and healthcare providers to exercise caution regarding the affected product.
 The agency emphasizes that while the recall is currently limited to South Africa, Nigerian consumers who may have purchased the product during travel or through import channels should be aware of the safety concerns.